vssd/TB2Merge/README.md

 end;
 ```

-Also, take a look at the included sample application, a few lines of code often say more than 1,000 words ;)
+Also take a look at the included sample application.